flix/flix/docs/DIDYOUKNOW.md

 Did you know that:

-- unique combination of features.
+- Flix offers a unique combination of features, including: algebraic data types and pattern matching, extensible records, type classes, higher-kinded types, channel and process-based concurrency, a polymorphic effect system, purity polymorphic functions, and first-class Datalog constraints.

-- Flix has no global state.
+- Flix has no implicit global state.
+Any global state must be passed around explicitly.

 - Flix is one language.
 There are no pragmas or compiler flags to enable or disable features.

 - Flix supports type parameter elision.

-- in Flix division by zero yields zero.
+That is, in most cases, a polymorphic function does can be written without explicitly declaring its type parameters.

-- Did you know that the Flix type and effect system can enforce purity?
+- the Flix type and effect system can enforce purity.
-  For example, equality and comparison functions must be pure.

-- Did you know that Flix disallows unused variables and shadowed variables?
-  Research has shown that such redundancies are correlated with bugs.

-- Did you know that Flix supports effect polymorphism?
+- Flix supports effect polymorphism?
 For example, the effect of `List.map` depends on the effect of its argument.

-- Everything in Flix is private by default.
+- every declaration in Flix is private by default.

-- In Flix, nothing in is executed before main.
+- In Flix nothing in is executed before main.
+There is no global state nor any static initializers.

-- Flix has no implicit coercions (but does provide several explicit coercion functions).

-- Flix does not allow unused declarations.

-- Flix has no overloading.
-Functions are given useful names instead.
-(But Flix has type classes).

-- Flix does not have variadic functions.

-- Flix does not have labelled arguments.

-- In Flix type classes can provide default implementations.
-A default implementation can be overriden by specific instances (usually for performance reasons).

 - Flix supports full tail call elimination, i.e. tail calls do not grow the stack.
   (Flix-- being on the JVM -- has to emulate tail calls until Project Loom arrives.)

 - Flix supports extensible records with row polymorphism.

-- Type classes can be declared sealed.
+- Flix supports string interpolation by default, e.g. "Hello ${name}".
+String interpolation uses the `ToString` type class -- as it should be.

+- Flix supports the "pipeline" operator `|>` and the Flix standard library is designed to make good use of it.

+- Flix supports set and map literals `Set#{1, 2, 3}` and `Map#{1 => 2, 3 => 4}`.

+- Flix supports monadic do-notation called `let*`.

+- Flix supports "program holes" written as either `???` or as `?name`.

+- Flix supports infix function applications via backticks.

 - Flix compiles to JVM bytecode and runs on the Java Virtual Machine.

-- Flix supports first-class Datalog constraints.
+- Flix supports first-class Datalog constraints, i.e. Datalog program fragments are values.

-- Flix supports stratified negation.
+- Flix supports compile-time checked stratified negation.

 - Flix supports partial application, i.e. a function can be called with fewer arguments that its declared number of formal parameters.